 Why I Became A Teacher: The Beginning

 I knew I wanted to work with children.
-Although there was a time I thought about being a pharmacist becasue of money.
+Although there was a time I thought about being a pharmacist because of money.
 But money isn’t everything.
 Being around children always made me happy, and still does.
 To be quite honest, I’m not a huge fan of adults.
 I get along better with children.
-There is something about youth than I am so drawn to that tells be that working with children is what I am supposed to do.
+There is something about youth than I am so drawn to that tells me that working with children is what I am supposed to do.

 I didn’t join the profession because I have a family of teachers like some of my peers.
 I didn’t join because it would be an easy 4 years.
 Or because teaching is easy.
 The more schooling I got the more torn I was between Early Childhood and Elementary.
 I like them both just fine and I know I could do either one and be successful.

 I want to be a voice for children.
 I want to be a person that supports them, that pushes them.
 Children are capable of more than we let them or believe they are capable of.
-They are creative, thoughtful, hilarious, open-minded, and hard working.
+They are creative, thoughtful, hilarious, open-minded, and hard-working.
 Children are their own people and shouldn’t be put into a box or labeled as a number.

 Teaching Is Hard

 Teaching shouldn’t be easy.
-It is a profession where you are communicating with others, guiding, modeling, problem solving, and using strategic planning.
-Teachers make around 1,500 decisions during a work day.
+It is a profession where you are communicating with others, guiding, modeling, problem-solving, and using strategic planning.
+Teachers make around 1,500 decisions during a workday.
 They will decide if the children are understanding or not understanding what they are teaching.
 If the students are engaged or not.
 Who needs to be pulled back into the lesson, or if they should move on.
 Is it time to let them practice on their own or do they need more guidance.
 Which children work well together and which children don’t.
 How much time do I have?
 What will I do if I have extra time or not enough time?